cakefs-unreal/cakefs-unreal.github.io/docs/core-api/cake-mix.md

 	}
     ```
 === "Blueprint"
-    The Count functions give us back a DirWork result type and an integer that represents the number of target elements found in the source directory at the specified depth.
+    The Count functions give us back a {{ link_results('FCakeResultDirWork', 'fcakeresultdirwork') }} result type and an integer that represents the number of target elements found in the source directory at the specified depth.

 	In this example we'll use Count Files, but the basic usage pattern is the same for all variants.